jsgarvin/admit_one/README.md

-All other Ruby lock file libraries I've examined (I'm sure I've missed some, but hey) are susceptible to race conditions, meaning that there's a tiny window of opportunity for two separate processes that want the same lock file to both /think/ that they successfully got the lock, defeating the entire purpose of a lock file.
+All other Ruby lock file libraries I've examined (I'm sure I've missed some, but hey) are susceptible to race conditions, meaning that there's a tiny window of opportunity for two separate processes that want the same lock file to both *think* that they successfully got the lock, defeating the entire purpose of a lock file.

 Usually this is caused by one line of code that checks to see if the lock file